www.Plesums.com (logo)

 You retire, and now can vacation or travel more often.
 Maybe even congest our highways in South Texas for half of each year.
 Your northern doctor gives you a prescription, and you have it filled.
 But your vacation is a little longer, and you need a refill.
 Your corner drugstore doesn't have a branch in Texas (or wherever you are spending the winter) so you call your doctor.
 He cannot send you a prescription to fill in Texas because he isn't licensed to practice medicine in Texas.

 The solution is simple.
 Have your prescriptions filled at home at a national chain drugstore, like Walgreens or WalMart or CVS or Sams Club.
 If you run out in Texas, the Texas drug store can "dispense" the drug locally as "managed" by your home pharmacist... the one that knows your doctor.
 You don't need to get a new prescription from a Texas doctor.
-But you can't use the local non-chain pharmacy at home.
+But you can't have this advantage if you use the local non-chain pharmacy at home.

 Go to the Plesums home page at www.plesums.com